 If you’re after an escape from reality, a trip to Las Vegas is one of the best ways to get it.
-This neon-lit metropolis in the middle of the Mojave Desert really knows how to overload the senses – from the big-beyond-belief hotels to the dazzling shows and inventive food and drink.
-In the same way that it breaks free from reality, it’s a place where the time is irrelevant, too.
+This neon-lit metropolis in the middle of the Mojave Desert really knows how to overload the senses – from big-beyond-belief hotels to dazzling shows and inventive food and drink.
+Time's irrelevant here, too.
 Casinos, bars and restaurants are open around the clock.
 All in all, this is no ordinary city break.

 An exceptional skyline

-Hotels here are more like giant playgrounds, each offering something different to the last.
-There’s the Luxor with its enormous Egyptian pyramid, complete with pharaohs and sphinxes.
-Inside The Venetian, you’ll find a carbon copy of Venice’s streets.
+Hotels here are more like giant playgrounds, with each one offering something different to the last.
+There’s the Luxor, with its enormous Egyptian pyramid – complete with pharaohs and sphinxes.
+Inside The Venetian you’ll find a carbon copy of Venice’s mazy streets.
 And New York New York gives you a taste of the Big Apple.
-You can go back in time, too, on a Las Vegas break – at the Excalibur hotel, where Medieval jousting is on the table.
-ARIA, meanwhile, fast forwards to the 21st century, with its towering glass façades and modern in-room amenities.
+You can go back in time, too, on a Las Vegas break – the Excalibur hotel brings Medieval jousting to the table.
+ARIA, meanwhile, fast-forwards to the 21st century, with its towering glass façades and modern in-room amenities.

 Bigger is better philosophy

 The United States’ talent for super-sizing everything is pushed to the limits in Las Vegas.
 The Peppermill Restaurant lists a 10-egg omelette on their menu, while the Carnegie Deli at The Mirage serves 30-centimetre-tall sandwiches.
 Hershey's Chocolate World, meanwhile, has a sculpture of the Statue of Liberty made from 800 pounds of milk chocolate.
-The city is also home to some of the world’s largest shops and hotels.
-And the fountains outside the Bellagio can reach loftier heights than the big wheel of the London Eye.
+The city's also home to some of the world’s largest shops and hotels.
+And the fountains outside the Bellagio can reach loftier heights than the top of the London Eye.

 Things to See and Do in Las Vegas